 If you are in the process of completing a degree, you will be required to submit a final, official transcript that must list your major of study, the degree earned, and the date the degree was conferred.
 Students who have completed degrees from outside the U.S. may be required by the Graduate School or Registrar's Office to submit a transcript degree evaluation from an accredited evaluation service if it does not contain the information listed above.

-• A personal statement, approximately one-page, describing your interest in science and your motivation to pursue a career as a research scientist.
-You may use your personal statement to provide information that does not fit other parts of the application.
+- Personal Statement, approximately one-page, describing your interest in science and your motivation to pursue a career as a research scientist.
+You may also use your personal statement to describe obstacles you have overcome, relate attributes that represent your personal history, identity and experiences (e.g., early education environment, socioeconomic status, geographic information, life/work experiences), and provide any other information you want to share that does not fit into other parts of the application.
 Please use 11-point Arial font or 12-point Times New Roman font.

 If you cannot obtain a letter from your most recent research supervisor, include an explanation at the end of your personal statement and ask other recommenders to comment on your research experience.
 If you are currently enrolled in a Ph.D. program.
 We also require a letter from your current research advisor or graduate program director.